-If it is determined that the Financial Institute does not participate in AVS, the Specialist will have to request bank statements or other verification.
+If it is determined that the Financial Institution reported by applicant or beneficiary does not participate in FAM, the Specialist will have to request bank statements or other verification.

-AVS Response(s)
+FAM Response(s)

-Initial AVS responses provide information on both disclosed and undisclosed financial accounts.
-Financial institutions have a 15-day response timeframe and the AVS contractor will follow up with the FI on all requests that are over 15 days from the date the request was made.
+Initial FAM responses provide information on both disclosed and undisclosed financial accounts.
+Financial institutions have a 15-day response timeframe and the FAM contractor will follow up with the FI on all requests that are over 15 days from the date the request was made.
 Users are notified of a response once a day in the morning.

-NOTE: Users are not to contact participating Financial Institutions directly regarding any AVS response(s).
+NOTE: Users are not to contact participating Financial Institutions directly regarding any FAM response(s).

-- If an account is located due to a match on the data entered by the Specialist, the automated AVS will return monthly balances on both opened and closed accounts held by the applicant/beneficiary at any time within the requested time frame. - The monthly balances reported are those which existed as of 12:01 a.m. on the first day of the month(s) requested. - Use the balances reported on the AVS when approving eligibility.
-If there is no AVS response or no account found in the AVS process within 5 business days, Specialists must request resource information on accounts reported on the application from the applicant/recipient, i.e., anniversary bank statements and other information as needed.
+- If an account is located due to a match on the data entered by the Specialist, the automated FAM will return monthly balances on both opened and closed accounts held by the applicant/beneficiary at any time within the requested time frame. - The monthly balances reported are those which existed as of 12:01 a.m. on the first day of the month(s) requested.

+• Use the balances reported on the FAM when approving eligibility.
+If there is no FAM response or no account found in the FAM process within 5 business days, Specialists must request resource information on accounts reported on the application from the applicant/recipient, i.e., anniversary bank statements and other information as needed.